Hong Kong Internet Exchange: Background

 The concept of an "Internet Exchange" is very important after the NSFNet Backbone faded away because IAPs had to be interconnected to maintain full connectivity to the entire Internet.

 In Hong Kong, the situation is a little bit different.
 Many of the IAPs in Hong Kong have their own links to the US.
 They have to connect to each other locally only to have faster and less expensive access to local sites.
 In addition, there are some commercial Internet Exchanges in Hong Kong for routing traffic within the city.

 Facilities

 Core sites

 The HKIX1 is located on the Sha Tin campus of Chinese University.
 The door of the building that houses it has no sign.
 Danny Lee of the South China Morning Post said that the building that houses it is a "grey, bunker-like structure could easily pass for any other building" at the university.

 HKIX1b is an extension to HKIX1, and is interconnected with HKIX1 by multiple 100 Gbit/s links.
 The data center is close to University station, and is less than 2 km from HKIX1 (fiber distance).
 The main purpose of establishing HKIX1b is to offer dual-core for high availability and for supporting more port connections.

 Satellite sites

-HKIX2 is located inside the CITIC Telecom Tower, and is connected to HKIX1 via two 10Gbit/s links.
+HKIX2 is located inside the CITIC Telecom Tower, and is connected to HKIX1 via two 10 Gbit/s links.